NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h3>Goals</h3>
 <ul>
-<li>automatic , obseravable  free workflow to be installed upon push repo (including private) on VPS</li>
+<li>Automatic , obseravable  free workflow to be installed upon push repo (including private) on VPS</li>
 <li>I want the workflow to keep the prev clone so i can do roolback if required</li>
 </ul>

 <h3>Questions</h3>
+The following are questions that i have asked myself when i started , here are also the answers i came with during the develoment of the workflow

 <h4>Bash commands</h4>
 <strong>Question : </strong>
 use workflow with only bash commands or compose from other scripts \ node code ??
 <p><strong>Answer : </strong>
-i want to make it simple so use only bash command.
-However you can split it to few scripts with bash commands where each has <code>#!/bin/bash; set -e;</code> so it will stop on the problematic command and you will see this in githun dashboard</p>
+I want to make it simple so use only bash command.
+However you can split it to few scripts with bash commands where each has <pre><code>#!/bin/bash;
+ set -e;</code></pre> so it will stop on the problematic command and you will see this in githun dashboard</p>

 <h4>Docker</h4>
 <strong>Question : </strong>
-should i use docker ??
+Should i use docker ??

-<p><strong>Answer : </strong>i assume that the VPS is configured such that at least one workflow all ready run correct.so i dont use docker - i want to concentrate of ci \ cd (clone , install, test , run) not on system administration</p>
+<p><strong>Answer : </strong>I assume that the VPS is configured such that at least one workflow all ready run correct.
+So i dont use docker - i want to concentrate of <strong>CI\CD</strong> (clone , install, test , run ... ) not on system administration</p>

 <h2>Code Structure</h2>
 The workflow is simple-ci-cd.yml under .github/workflows